Dragonflies

 Southern Hawker - Aeshna cyanea

-The Southern Hawker - Aeshna cyanea, is an abundant and easy to spot dragonfly, but it seldom settles for long.
+The Southern Hawker – Aeshna cyanea, is an abundant and easy to spot dragonfly.
+It’s a tireless and agile flier that seldom settles for long.

 Brown Hawker - Aeshna grandis

-The Brown Hawker - Aeshna grandis, is an abundant and easy to spot dragonfly, but it seldom settles for long.
+The Brown Hawker – Aeshna grandis, is an abundant and easy to spot dragonfly that is often seen late in the day.

 Migrant Hawker - Aeshna mixta

-The Migrant Hawker - Aeshna mixta, is a mid-sized dragonfly, in spite of its name it is firmly established in the region.
+The Migrant Hawker – Aeshna mixta, is a mid-sized dragonfly and despite the name it is firmly established in the region.

 Emperor Dragonfly - Anax imperator